One of the most common questions we get from people who’ve been arrested or charged with a crime is Am I Going to Go to Jail?

 And the statutes for most misdemeanor offenses does read “penalties up to 1 year in jail”.
 That can be terrifying to read and contemplate.

-But the honest truth is, for someone charged with a 1st offense misdemeanor, being sentenced to jail time in extremely unlikely.
+For most people reading this, the answer is no. You aren’t likely to go to jail.
+The honest truth is, for someone charged with a 1st offense misdemeanor, being sentenced to jail time in extremely unlikely.

 It almost never happens.